bigscience-workshop/metadata/README.md

 | ``<i> ... </i><b></b>`` | 0 | 0 | 1 | 2 |
 | ``<i> ... <b></b></i>`` | 0 | 2 | 0 | 1 |

+## Pre-processing steps:

+### Pre-processing Entity Tags.

+**Pre-requisite steps before executing the bsmetadata/preprocessing_utils.py file.**

+* Make sure that after you have executed the metadata/requirements.txt file, the src/rel folder is created.
+* Traverse inside the src/rel folder and execute the requirements.txt file
+* Execute the preprocessing_scripts/download_entity_processing_files.sh

 ## Contribute 🧠

 After installing the development dependencies, first you need to install the package in editable mode.
 You can do it by running in a bash at the root of the repository